kylrth/kylrth.github.io/content/post/québec/index.md

 To get a bank account, you need a Social Insurance Number (SIN) from the government of Canada.
 You can fill out a form online to start the process, but the response time is several weeks.
 You can also go in person to a ServiceCanada office and get it the same day, which is what I tried to do.
 For me there was some kind of problem on the immigration office side, and I ended up needing to submit for it the regular way there in the ServiceCanada office.
 So it was a while before I got that in the mail, and then I was finally able to schedule an appointment with Scotiabank to open an account.

 There are a lot of options for getting our money transferred from our American account to our Canadian account, each with their own fees and rules.
 So far the lowest-cost option seems to be a transfer with [Wise](https://wise.com/) (direct debit, not a wire because our bank charges $30 for wires).
 If you do a transfer there you should contact me so I can refer you (we'll both get discounts!).

+## daycare

+The Université de Montréal's student association ([FAÉCUM](http://www.faecum.qc.ca/)) offers a daycare called Le Baluchon.
+Emails are sent out before each semester offering student-parents the chance to sign up for slots at the daycare, but we emailed later than the deadline and still managed to get some spots.
+And it's very affordable---$5.50 for a half-day (4.5 hours) or $11 for a full day (08h-17h).
+We've heard it can be pretty difficult to get a spot at a daycare, so as a member of UdeM this was probably our best bet.

 ## **Welcome to Canada!** 🇨🇦